-7.3 Read Status Register (RDSR) (05H or 35H)
+7.3 Read Status Register (RDSR) (05H/35H/15H)

 The Read Status Register (RDSR) command is for reading the Status Register.
 The Status Register may be read at any time, even while a Program, Erase or Write Status Register cycle is in progress.
 When one of these cycles is in progress, it is recommended to check the Write in Progress (WIP) bit before sending a new command to the device.
 It is also possible to read the Status Register continuously.
-For command code "05H" / "35H", the SO will output Status Register bits S7~S0 / S15~S8.
+For command code of "05H" / "35H" / "15H", the SO will output Status Register bits S7~S0 / S15-S8 / S23-S16.